 Conversation design guidelines

-When designing AI conversations alongside PatternFly-based projects, it is important to align with our established brand voice and tone, as well as our ethical guidelines for AI.
+When designing AI conversations for PatternFly-based projects, align with our brand voice and tone and the ethical guidelines outlined in our AI overview.

 Best practices